Fenerbahçe S.K.: Training facilities

 The Can Bartu Training Facilities are a training complex located in Samandıra, Sancaktepe, Istanbul.
 The construction for this training complex began in 1997 during former president Ali Şen's presidency.
 The construction was completed in 2000.
 The football department of Fenerbahçe use the facilities.

 The Lefter Küçükandonyadis Training Facilities are a large complex located at Dereağzı, Kadıköy, Istanbul.
 Re-opened in 1989 and renovated in 1998.
 Fenerbahçe's A2, U18, U17, U16, U15, and U14 teams play their home games in the complex.
 The facilities also serve the basketball, volleyball, athletics, boxing, rowing, and sailing departments.
+The area will be redeveloped into an 'olympic village' including an arena for the volleyball team.

 The Topuk Yaylası Facilities are a training complex near a forest and a lake, located in the Topuk Plateau in Kaynaşlı, Düzce Province.
 The construction began in 2010 and was completed in 2011.
 All departments of the club use the complex for their pre-season trainings.

 The Türk Telekom Ankara Facilities are a complex located in İncek in the suburbs of Ankara.
 The complex hosts Fenerbahçe's all departments that visit Ankara or a nearby locality for their games as well as other clubs.

 The Samim Göreç Basketball Hall is a basketball hall with a training facility, located in the Lefter Küçükandonyadis Training Facilities in Dereağzı.
 First opened in 1982 and refurbished on 24 February 2001.
 The men's basketball and women's basketball departments of Fenerbahçe use the hall and the training facility for their trainings.

 The Muhtar Sencer Volleyball Hall is a volleyball hall located in the Lefter Küçükandonyadis Training Facilities in Dereağzı.
 Fenerbahçe's men's volleyball and women's volleyball teams use the hall for their trainings.

 The Vefa Küçük Swimming Pool is a semi-Olympic-sized swimming pool on the Fenerbahçe Isle.
-The pool was built by the former vice president Vefa Küçük and opened on 16 July 1999, and serves the swimming department.
+The pool was built by the former vice-president Vefa Küçük and opened on 16 July 1999, and serves the swimming department.

 There is also an Olympic-sized swimming pool located on the Fenerbahçe Isle, which was opened in 2004.
 The pool is also used by the swimming department of the club.

 The Fikirtepe Facilities are located in Fikirtepe, Kadıköy.
 They opened on 1 July 1998 and serve the development of the youth football departments.

 Fenerbahçe Museum

 The Fenerbahçe Museum (Turkish: Fenerbahçe Müzesi) is devoted to the history of the club.
 Founded in 1908 by Ali Rıza Bey, the museum is housed in the Şükrü Saracoğlu Stadium.
 Many of the trophies won by the club are on display there.
 There are 426 trophies on exhibition out of approximately 3.000 trophies won.

+Also, Turkey's first basketball museum, "Fenerbahçe Basketball Museum", was opened at Ülker Sports and Event Hall.